 - Ensure that there is good color contrast between text and the background of your publication.
 With web pages designed using modern CSS techniques, you can have different colors for links and text placed at different locations.

 - Choose a text size that can be comfortably read by most people: aim for at least 10 or 12 points.

 - Choose a generous start-off default text size for your website.
 If you're using pixels, aim for at least 17px.
 Better still, don't use pixels, opt for ems or rems instead.
 If web page text is too small to read comfortably, most website visitors probably won't use their web browser controls to boost text size.
 Instead, unless what you have to say is exceptionally valuable to them, frustrated website visitors may just navigate away from your website: clickity-click and they're gone.

 - Use website text size that meets minimum standards for mobile.
-You can use the Google Mobile Friendly Test tool to check that your text is mobile friendly.
+You can use the Google Mobile Friendly Test tool to check that your text and web design is mobile friendly.

 - Ideally, provide text size change buttons that allow your users to instantly increase or decrease default text size.
 We use this technique here at InternetTIPS.com.
 Sure, a visitor can always use their web browser to change text sizes, however, many uses simply do not know that such commands are available.
 When you choose to deal with the issue for your users directly on your website, you solve the problem instantly while at the same time improving the usability and memorability of your web site.
 Sometimes, visitors can't easily define why they may prefer one website over another.
 Yet when you consider such issues in advance, you help create an easier user experience for no extra cost if a text resize feature comes built into your web design.